LivePersonInc/developer-center/pages/Documents/Security&Authentication/ConsumerAuthentication/configuration.md

 * **OAuth 2.0 Authentication Type** - Implicit / Code Flow

+* **Issuer Display Name** - The presentation name for the identity provider issuer

+* **JWT issuer (iss)** - The identifier of the principal that issued the JWT.
+The 'iss' value is a case-sensitive string containing a URL value.

-* **OAuth 2.0 Authentication Endpoint** - An HTTPS URL that used in the case that the consumer conversation window is configured as a [Separate Browser Window](https://knowledge.liveperson.com/messaging-channels-web-messaging-authenticated-web-messaging.html#separate-browser-window-flow).
+* **Authentication Endpoint** - An HTTPS URL OAuth 2.0 Authorization Endpoint that is used by LivePerson to initiate the authentication flow with your idenitity principal. (this endpoint is invoked in case the conversation window opens as an external window)

-* **OAuth 2.0 Token Endpoint** - An HTTPS URL that used in Code Flow
+* **Token Endpoint** - An HTTPS URL for token exchange. used in Code Flow.

+* **Client ID** - Used in Access Token Request

+* **Client Secret** - Used in Access Token Request

 * **Choose IDP Certificate Type** - JWT Public Key / JWKS Endpoint

-* **OAuth 2.0 Client ID** - Used in Code Flow

-* **OAuth 2.0 Client Secret** - Used in Code Flow

-* **JS Method Name** - When Conversational Cloud embedded window is used in Web
+* **JS Method Name** - The method that LivePerson will invoke on your pages to receive a code/id_token

-* **JS Context** - When Conversational Cloud embedded window is used in Web
+* **JS Context** - An indicator of the method location when the Conversational Cloud embedded window is used in Web

 ### RFC Compliance